Pylons/pyramid/docs/glossary.rst

      builds on Python's ``distutils`` to provide easier building, distribution, and installation of libraries and applications.

-   distribute
-     `Distribute <https://pypi.org/project/distribute/>`_ is a fork of :term:`Setuptools` which runs on both Python 2 and Python 3.
-     It is now in legacy state because :term:`Setuptools` now runs on both Python 2 and 3.

    pkg_resources
-     A module which ships with :term:`Setuptools` and :term:`distribute` that provides an API for addressing "asset files" within a Python :term:`package`.
+     A module which ships with :term:`Setuptools` that provides an API for addressing "asset files" within a Python :term:`package`.
 Asset files are static files, template files, etc;
      basically anything non-Python-source that lives in a Python package can